rust-lang/reference/src/expressions/loop-expr.md

 A `for` expression is a syntactic construct for looping over elements provided by an implementation of `std::iter::IntoIterator`.
-If the iterator yields a value, that value is given the specified name and the body of the loop is executed, then control returns to the head of the `for` loop.
+If the iterator yields a value, that value is matched against the irrefutable pattern, the body of the loop is executed, and then control returns to the head of the `for` loop.
 If the iterator is empty, the `for` expression completes.

 An example of a `for` loop over the contents of an array: